-Berkeley Lab's National Energy Research Scientific Computing Center (NERSC)Berkeley Lab's National Energy Research Scientific Computing Center (NERSC) has an opening for a Site Reliability Engineer where you will provide a variety of engineering support services in a 24x7 environment.
-In this key role, you will work for the Operations Technology Group (OTG) and ensure that NERSC (a DOE computational facility) is accessible, reliable, secure and available to our scientific users.
+Berkeley Lab's National Energy Research Scientific Computing Center (NERSC)Berkeley Lab's National Energy Research Scientific Computing Center (NERSC) has an opening for a Site Reliability Engineer.
+In this role, you will provide a variety of engineering support services in a 24x7 environment.
+You will work for the Operations Technology Group (OTG) and ensure that NERSC (a DOE computational facility) is accessible, reliable, secure and available to our scientific users.
+We support a community of more than 7,000 scientists who use NERSC computational resources to perform basic scientific research across a wide range of disciplines, including climate modeling, research into new materials, simulations of the early universe, analysis of data from high energy physics experiments, investigations of protein structure, and a host of other scientific endeavors.

 What You Will Do: